Zero-Knowledge Proofs (ZKP)

 Lastly, ZKP solutions like DECO benefit not only the users, but also enable traditional institutions and data providers to monetize their proprietary and sensitive datasets in a confidential manner.
 Instead of posting the data directly on-chain, only attestations derived from ZKPs proving facts about the data need to be published.
 This opens up new markets for data providers, who can monetize existing datasets and increase their revenue while ensuring zero data leakage.
 When combined with Chainlink Mixicles, privacy is extended beyond the input data executing an agreement to also include the terms of the agreement itself.

-By combining the inherently transparent nature of blockchain networks with the privacy-preserving design of Zero-Knowledge Proofs, enterprises and institutions benefit from the best of both worlds: they can keep their internal datasets private while still leveraging them in the reliable execution environments of smart contract applications.
+By combining the inherently transparent nature of blockchain networks with the privacy-preserving design of zero-knowledge proofs, enterprises and institutions can benefit from the best of both worlds: They can keep their internal datasets private while still leveraging them in the reliable execution environments of smart contract applications.

 Read the Chainlink 2.0 Whitepaper for a deeper dive into the role of decentralized oracle networks in confidentiality-preserving smart contract systems and sign up for the official Chainlink newsletter for the latest updates about the Chainlink Network.